 X. Retention of Records

-All NOAs issued and/or received (except NOA D) by a provider shall be placed by the provider in the beneficiary’s chart.
-If there is no existing chart then the NOA shall be retained by provider for a minimum of 4 years.
+All NOABDs issued and/or received (except NOABD by a provider shall be placed by the provider in the beneficiary’s chart.
+If there is no existing chart then the NOABD shall be retained by provider for a minimum of 4 years.

-NOAs issued by BHCS units (ie. ACCESS, Utilization Management, QA) shall be retained by each unit for a minimum of four years.
+NOABDs issued by BHCS units (ie. ACCESS, Utilization Management, QA) shall be retained by each unit for a minimum of four years.

-NOAs received from providers by the Quality Assurance Office shall be retained for a minimum of four years.
+NOABDs received from providers by the Quality Assurance Office shall be retained for a minimum of four years.

 CONTACT